 - Detect flaws that occur due to the change in material conductivity, such as thermal damage in aircraft structures.

+III.
 Traditional methods of conductivity testing for metals

 Electric conductivity shows how well an object will allow electricity to travel through it.